evylang/evy/docs/spec.md

     evy fmt FILE.evy

 For more details, run `evy run --help` or `evy fmt --help`.
-The terminal runtime does not support event handlers or graphics functions.
+The terminal platform does not support event handlers or graphics functions.

 [play.evy.dev]: https://play.evy.dev